-Unfortunately, because ghee is higher in cost than hydrogenated vegetable oil, inauthentic ghee products made using the latter are starting to replace real ghee in numerous third world countries, including India itself.
+Unfortunately, because ghee is higher in cost than hydrogenated vegetable oil, inauthentic ghee products made using the latter are starting to replace real ghee in numerous Third World countries, including India itself.
 This inauthentic ghee, which contains the same trans fats as the vegetable oil from which it is sourced, contains very few of the health benefits listed above and should be avoided.
-Thankfully, many countries have criminalized the selling of the so-called ‘vegetable ghee’ as regular ghee.
-In the West, however, the chances of health stores marketing ghee as vegetable ghee is very slim, and not an issue likely to affect most Western buyers.
+Thankfully, many countries have criminalized the selling of this so-called “vegetable ghee” as regular ghee, including most Western countries.